North Woods (novel)

 North Woods is a 2023 novel by American novelist Daniel Mason.
 The novel, Mason's sixth, is a work of historical fiction that tells the story of a single house in New England over the course of several centuries.

 Plot

 North Woods follows the inhabitants of a single house in New England over the course of several centuries, from the earliest American colonies to the present day.
 The home's inhabitants and visitors include a set of Puritan lovers, twin sisters, a crime reporter, a cougar, and a pair of mating beetles.

 Development history

 The novel has an epistolary structure, interspersing sequences of prose with letters, poems, journal entries, and case notes.
 In an interview with Scott Simon, Mason said that the structure allowed him to explore more voices than he otherwise would have been able to.
-The book's UK publication rights were acquired in September 2022, in what The Bookseller reported was a "six-figure deal."

 Publication history

 North Woods was published in the United States by Random House on September 19, 2023.
 It was simultaneously released in the United Kingdom by John Murray.
+The book's UK publication rights had been acquired in September 2022, in what The Bookseller reported was a "six-figure deal".